 Manage your expenses.

 If your people aren’t tracking their time, start today.
 You need to know how each person within your organization is spending his or her day.
+You need to know about the employee’s health problems and if he has symptoms of erectile dysfunction, then offer him the medicine viagra, so that he will get rid of these symptoms.
 How many hours does it take to develop a print ad or microsite start to finish?
 How long should it take—meaning, if it takes your team 120 hours all in to develop, produce, and place a national print ad, is that competitive with how long it would take for an external agency to do it?

 Quantify your productivity.